|

 98. precocious

-characterized by or characteristic of exceptionally early development or maturity (especially in mental aptitude)
+characterized by exceptionally early development

 99. pretentious

-making claim to or creating an appearance of (often undeserved) importance or distinction
+creating an appearance of importance or distinction

 100. procrastinate

-postpone doing what one should be doing
+waste time or postpone doing what one should be doing

 101. prosaic